 Take a hike.
-State parks across Oregon are offering free guided hikes on January 1, beginning at 9 am.
+State parks across Oregon are offering free guided hikes on January 1.
 Hikes will highlight multiple trails, topography and natural history.
-Start the new year off right!
-Can’t make it on the first?
+Washington state parks are doing the same.
+Can’t make it on January 1?
 Try out one of these kid-friendly hikes.

 Give back.
 Celebrate the legacy of Dr. Martin Luther King, Jr. by volunteering together as a family.
 Hands On is a great place to look for volunteer opportunities.
-If you have a preschooler, here’s a great option for volunteering.
-You can also check out some of our compilations of volunteer opportunities appropriate for kids.
+You can also check out our compilation of ongoing volunteer opportunities appropriate for kids.

 Make like Ramona.
 Head to Northeast Portland for a self-guided Ramona Quimby walking tour.
-Walk by her school, Beverly Cleary’s house, and even the spot where Ramona’s boots got stuck in the mud in Ramona the Pest (now a QFC parking lot!).
+Walk by her school, Beverly Cleary’s house, and even the spot where Ramona’s boots got stuck in the mud in Ramona the Pest.

-Go high.
+Go to Portland’s Peak.
 Explore Portland’s highest point, Council Crest Park.
-On a clear day, you can see five mountains from the summit: Mt Hood, Mt St Helens, Mt Adams, Mt Jefferson and Mt Rainier.
+On a clear day, you can see five mountains from the summit: Mt.
+Hood, Mt.
+St. Helens, Mt.
+Adams, Mt.
+Jefferson and Mt.
+Rainier.